amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-02-the-physics.md

   postId: '113587138535264969'
 ---

+Welcome to this [December adventure](https://eli.li/december-adventure), where I will try to write about the process of our latest game, [Devils on the Moon pinball](https://play.date/games/devils-on-the-moon-pinball/).

 When we decided to make a _pinball_ game, the main challenge I saw was the physics system.
 I don't consider myself to be someone good at math, and physics simulations sound like a scary big math mountain to climb.

 But there was always a small sliver of hope; old _Game Boy pinball_ games didn't look like they had a really sophisticated physics simulation, so If we at least managed something like that, we would be fine.